weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 weave launch-router --init-peer-count 3
 ~~~

-then, launch the proxy using the TLS settings:
+then, launch the proxy and optionally use the TLS settings if the docker daemon asks for them:

 ~~~bash
 weave launch-proxy $tlsargs